Canada Soccer drone spying scandal: Immediate consequences

-Lombardi, Mander, and later head coach Bev Priestman were all sent home from the Olympics: Lombardi and Mander before any matches and Priestman after having sat out the opening match against New Zealand.
+Canada Soccer made a decision that Lombardi, Mander, and later head coach Bev Priestman should be suspended and all were sent home from the Olympics: Lombardi and Mander before any matches and Priestman after having sat out the opening match against New Zealand.
 Assistant coach Andy Spence took temporary charge of the first game, before being installed as coach when Priestman was sent home.
 Priestman denies being part of a spying scheme.
 On 24 July, Lombardi was given an eight-month suspended prison sentence by the Saint-Étienne prosecutor under a French law that allows for suspects to enter a plea bargain with prosecutors after being held for 48 hours, if a deal is agreed by prosecutors and lawyers.
+Lombardi resigned from Canada Soccer.
 The COC offered legal support to both Lombardi and Mander, as well as saying mental health support was available to the whole delegation.

 The COC reported that New Zealand had asked FIFA to not award points to Canada for the 25 July match.
 New Zealand Football said that they had sought "urgent action" from the FIFA Disciplinary Committee.
 On 27 July, FIFA announced that it had deducted six points from Canada in the tournament, fined Canada Soccer 200,000 Swiss francs, and banned Priestman, Lombardi, and Mander from all soccer for one year.
 On 29 July, the COC appealed the decision.
 On 31 July, the Court of Arbitration for Sport dismissed the appeal.

-Investigative journalism

-Canadian sports journalist Rick Westhead of The Sports Network (TSN) quickly began investigating further information on the incident.
-On the evening of 25 July in Canada – around midnight in Paris of 26 July – Westhead published an investigative report indicating that drone spying had been endemic within all of Canada Soccer for several years.
-Former employees speaking to Westhead claimed that there had been spying in Canada Soccer since at least 2016, when information about how to spy on other teams training was shared among staff at the 2016 CONCACAF Women's U-17 Championship in Grenada.
+2024 Copa America drone incident

+The 2024 Copa América drone incident refers to an episode during the 2024 Copa América tournament in which a staff member with the Canada men's national team operated a drone during a closed training session held by the Chilean national team, who it would face in the coming days.
+The incident occurred while the Canada men's national team was based in Orlando, Florida, and was investigated through CONMEBOL's disciplinary process.

+Following adjudication, CONMEBOL revoked the accreditation of the staff member involved and issued a fine to Canada Soccer.

+The 2024 Copa América was hosted in the United States, with participating teams based in multiple cities throughout the tournament.
+National teams routinely conduct closed training sessions at secured facilities, with access restricted to accredited personnel.

+The Canada men's national team was stationed in Orlando, Florida for a portion of the competition and trained at the ESPN Wide World of Sports Complex.